Moesif/moesif-gloo-extproc-plugin/README.md

 ### 3. Check Logs on Moesif

 After the configuration is applied, check your [Moesif account](https://www.moesif.com) to see the captured events and verify that the plugin is working as expected.

+*Note:* If request/response headers or body values are missing in Moesif, Gloo requires explicit configuration in order to send that information to the Moesif ExtProc integration.
+See the processingModes section of the above example settings command and `examples/extproc/extproc-gloo-settings.yaml`

 ## Additional Integrations